The Japanese media define the phenomenon as a symptom of a drift of the new generations.

 Curiously, the number of people who describe themselves as "in a relationship" remains stable.

-"After age 30, you are either married or single.
+“After 30, you're either married or single.
 Very few people in the older age groups are unmarried and in a relationship.
-It is possible that the promotion of marriage as the most socially acceptable form of relationships between adults has built a barrier. to the formation of romantic relationships in Japan, "he said Ueda.
+It is possible that the promotion of marriage as a more socially acceptable form of relationship between adults has built a barrier to the formation of romantic relationships in Japan,” he said Ueda.

 In the 2015 survey, singles were asked whether or not they were interested in finding a relationship.
 Over half of all single people who claimed to be disinterested in relationships also said they still hope to get married eventually.
 Much over half.
 62,9% of Japanese and 65,7% of single Japanese.